• HOME

 N

-• N-1 - A design rule that requires that in the event that any single component of an electric system fails, the system as a whole will remain functional.
+• N-1 - A design rule that requires that if any single component of an electric system fails, the system as a whole will remain functional.
 Also termed (N-1)-safety, this is a common utility requirement for energy providers.

 • Nacelle - The component structure that sits at the hub of the wind turbine blades, where the generator, gearbox, and other key components are located.